1. FOLLOW YOUR TATTOO ARTIST'S ADVICE

 3. APPLY A THIN LAYER OF UNSCENTED MOISTURISING CREAM

-You should then apply a thin layer of an unscented moisturising cream like Bepanthen (nappy rash cream) – we will have alternatives at the studio for you to purchase or we will guide you in the right direction if we are out.
+You should then apply a thin layer of an unscented moisturising cream we highly recommend coconut oil – we may have alternatives at the studio for you to purchase or we will guide you in the right direction if we are out.
 You can either then recover with clingfilm/gauze, or leave it open to the air, depending on your artists advice.
 Generally, we advise you to repeat the cleaning process 3-5 times a day.

 4. KEEP THE TATTOO CLEAN AND DRY